 Jeremy’s musical trajectory evolves in multiple directions.
 As a restless artist who seeks out unconventional sources for inspiration, his compositional and performance style has promoted the development of a distinct musical identity.
 His conceptual extension of two different art forms – composed and improvised music – has led to extensive experimenting and theorising on accepted notions of communication and tension.

 His familiarity with music began at an early age, with his parents exposing him to world music and jazz before his musical studies began on piano at the age of six.
 As a music student at the Sydney Conservatorium of Music, Jeremy studied with saxophonist Dale Barlow, trumpeter Phil Slater and pianists Judy Bailey and Mike Nock.
 In 2006 Jeremy spent six months on an exchange trip to Oslo, Norway, studying composition with Geir Lysne and learning the importance of unraveling limitations of style and conventions.
 He then returned to Sydney to graduate in 2007 with First Class Honours in Jazz Saxophone.
+In 2015, Jeremy was selected as composer for Ensemble Offspring’s inaugural ‘Hatched Academy’.
+In 2016 Jeremy completed a PhD at the Sydney Conservatorium under supervision of Prof Matthew Hindson.

 Jeremy has relentlessly pursued reevaluations of his music through further study and reflection with mentors abroad, including studies in saxophone and composition in London, Oslo, and New York with George Garzone, Tim Berne, Tony Malaby, Tim Garland, and Geir Lysne.
-Jeremy was part of the fertile hotspot of creativity at the Banff Workshop in Canada in 2009 and with his co-led band The Vampires in 2011, attending workshops and masterclasses with Dave Douglas, Joshua Redman, Clarence Penn, Donny McCaslin, Dafnis Prieto, Don Byron, Steve Lehman, Kneebody, Hank Roberts, Jerry Granelli, et al.
+Jeremy was part of the fertile hotspot of creativity at the Banff Workshop in Canada in 2009 and with his co-led band The Vampires in 2011, attending workshops and masterclasses with Dave Douglas, Joshua Redman, Clarence Penn, Donny McCaslin, Dafnis Prieto, Don Byron, Steve Lehman, Kneebody, Hank Roberts, Jerry Granelli, et al. Jeremy has also undertaken study of other cultures, including a week-long study of Balkan Brass Music in Greece, and study trips to Cuba and Bali.

 The media has reported that ‘his compositions stand out from the pack’ (SMH), ‘is developing into a significant Australian voice’ (Jazz-Planet.com), and that ‘his playing shows subtle glimpses of a mature master’ (The Australian).